 There are so many factors that go into ranking a webpage that it’s pointless to take you any further without discussing them.
-Remember, you’re only interested in those that apply in your unique situation, so you’ll need to look at each of these factors and how they will affect your site/content.
+Remember, you’re only interested in those that apply to your unique situation, so you’ll need to look at each of these factors and how they will affect your site/content.

-There is so much that you need to understand about this topic before we get into the actual timelines and numbers, but stick with us.
+There is so much that you need to understand about this topic before we get into the actual timelines and numbers but stick with us.
 All of that fun stuff is included in the final section!

 Note: Google doesn’t publish a go-to list of ranking factors to help the public enhance their search engine rankings.
 The following are those that the search engine optimization community agrees has the greatest affect on rankings.

 Also, there are far more ranking factors than the ones listed below.
-We’ve listed the ones that are most import.
+We’ve listed the ones that are the most import.